Azure/Enterprise-Scale/docs/reference/Readme.md

             ├───Resources
 ```

-This is a clear advantage to organize these resources in the same hierarchical layout inside Git Repo.
-Over time, management groups and subscriptions move and/or are renamed.
-Therefore, organizing resources in a hierarchical manner allows Contoso to track the lineage over time.
-It will also allow them to map the path of the resources based on resourceID in predictable manner inside Git and reduce miss-configuration.
+This is a clear advantage to organize these Resources in the same hierarchical layout inside Git Repo.
+Over time, Management Groups and Subscriptions move and/or are renamed.
+Therefore, organizing Resources in a hierarchical manner allows Contoso to track the lineage over time.
+It will also allow them to map the path of the Resources based on ResourceID in predictable manner inside Git and reduce miss-configuration.

-**AzOpsScope** class will abstract the mapping between resource identifiers in Azure and the path to resources stored in the Git repo.
+**AzOpsScope** class will abstract the mapping between Resource identifiers in Azure and the path to Resources stored in the Git repo.
 This will facilitate a quick conversion between Git and Azure and vice versa.
-Examining the examples below, important properties to note are scope, type (e.g. tenant, ManagementGroup, Subscription, Resource Group) and statepath (representing file location inside Git).
+Examining the examples below, important properties to note are scope, type (e.g. Tenant, ManagementGroup, Subscription, Resource Group) and statepath (representing file location inside Git).

-Another advantage of the class is recognized when deployment templates are updated in pull request, pipeline can determine at what scope to trigger deployments and appropriate parameters to pass like name, scope etc. In this way, pipeline can be triggered in predictable manner and deployment artefact can be organized at appropriate scope without  including deployment scripts in each pull request throughout the scope of the Azure platform using same Azure AD tenant.
+Another advantage of the class is recognized when deployment templates are updated in pull request, pipeline can determine at what scope to trigger deployments and appropriate parameters to pass like name, scope etc. In this way, pipeline can be triggered in predictable manner and deployment artefact can be organized at appropriate scope without  including deployment scripts in each pull request throughout the scope of the Azure platform using same Azure AD Tenant.
 Please check [deploy-templates](../Implementation-Getting-Started.md#deploy-templates) section for further details.

 * New-AzTenantDeployment
 * New-AzManagementGroupDeployment